Catholic Church in Nepal

-The Catholic Church in Nepal is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.
+The Catholic Church in Nepal is part of the worldwide Catholic Church, under the spiritual leadership of the pope in Rome.
 As of 2011 there are over 10,000 Catholics in Nepal, organized into one Catholic jurisdiction known as an apostolic vicariate.

-Catholicism was first propagated in Nepal during the 18th century, though from 1810 to 1950 no missionaries were allowed in Nepal.
+Catholicism was first propagated in Nepal during the 18th century, though from 1810 to 1950, missionaries were not allowed in Nepal.
 Since 1951, missionaries have again been allowed to enter the country, though proselytism has remained illegal, and conversion to Christianity remained illegal until 1990.
-In 1983 a mission sui iuris covering Nepal was created, and in 1996 it was raised to an Apostolic Prefecture.
-The 1990 Nepali constitution did not guarantee religious freedom for Christians, but as of May 2006 Nepal has been declared a secular state.
-The interim constitution, finalized in 2007, guarantees some religious freedom but prohibits people from trying to convert others.
+In 1983, a mission sui iuris covering Nepal was created, and in 1996 it was raised to an Apostolic Prefecture.
+The interim constitution, finalized in 2007, guaranteed religious freedom but continued the ban on proselytism.
 On February 10, 2007, Benedict XVI elevated the prefecture of Nepal to the rank of a vicariate and appointed Anthony Francis Sharma as the first vicar and first Nepalese bishop of the Catholic Church.

+In 2020, it was noted that Catholics make up 0.03% of the population.
+In the same year, there were 113 priests and 211 nuns serving across 14 parishes.

 History

 Origins

-The history of Catholicism in Nepal begins with its inclusion in the diocese of Funchal, Portugal, and in 1533 as part of the diocese of Goa.
+The history of Catholicism in Nepal begins with its inclusion within the jurisdiction of the Portuguese Diocese of Funchal, and, in 1533, as part of the Diocese of Goa.
 From then on until 1983, it was a part of many different Indian dioceses.
-Apart from a short visit of Jesuit fathers Albert d'Orville and Johann Gruber, who spent the month of January 1662 in Kathmandu, missionaries settled in Nepal proper in 1715, when Capuchin fathers entered the Kathmandu Valley at the invitation of the Malla Kings.
-Father Anthony Francis Sharma, who headed the Catholic mission and then prefecture since 1983, stated, "The priests were given full authority to preach Christianity and even build a church, called Our Lady's Assumption, somewhere in Lalitpur District".
-Assumption was built in 1760, and another church called Annunciation of Our Lady was built in Bhaktapur.
-After the unification of Nepal by Prithvi Narayan Shah into a Hindu kingdom, the priests were asked to leave for fear they were British spies.
-In 1769 the priests and many Nepalese Christians left for India and settled in Chuhari, Northern Bihar, where they have remained.
+Apart from a short visit of Jesuit fathers Albert d'Orville and Johann Gruber, who spent the month of January 1662 in Kathmandu, missionaries settled in Nepal proper in 1715.
+In 1769, the priests and many Nepalese Christians left for India and settled in Chuhari, Bihar, where they have remained.
 One Catholic priest did remain until his death in 1810.
 After that, there was no Christian presence until 1950.
 On May 19, 1893, the whole of Nepal was added to the Prefecture of Bettiah, India.
 It was then a part of the Patna, India apostolic vicariate from 1919 until the establishment of the mission covering only Nepal in 1983.
 With the introduction of democracy in 1951, Jesuit missionaries started educational institutions but were not allowed to evangelize.
 Saint Xavier's School was established in 1951.